CMTRF Scientific Advisory Board

 Elisabetta Babetto, PhD

-Dr. Elisabetta Babetto is a Research Assistant Professor of Pharmacology and Toxicology at SUNY Buffalo, and a principal investigator in the Institute for Myelin and Glia Exploration and the Neuroscience Program of the University at Buffalo, NY.
+Dr. Elisabetta Babetto is a Research Assistant Professor of Neurology at The Ohio State University, Wexner Medical Center.
 She studies the molecular and metabolic interactions of glia and axons after injury and in disease.
 Her work defined a novel instructive role of Schwann cells based on metabolic reprogramming to regulate the resistance of injured axons to degeneration.
 She brought Schwann cell metabolism to centerstage during axon degeneration and her laboratory continues to focus on the identification of axonal energetic demands and glia mechanisms of energy support after axotomy and in murine models of neurodegenerative conditions.

 Bruce Carter, PhD